evidentlyai/evidently/docs/book/reference/all-metrics.md

 # Metric Presets

-**Defaults**: each individual metric in the preset uses the default parameters for this metric.
+**Defaults**: each Metric in a Preset uses the default parameters for this Metric.
 You can see them in the tables below.

 | Preset name and Description | Parameters |
 |---|---|